 1. Pick a decor theme.

 Sometimes it can be hard when you like so many different pieces of artwork, but it helps to have an overall theme in mind.
-I’m leaning towards more of the coastal/beachy style, which may not be the typical middle-of-Illinois decor style, but I like it.
-I’ve been wanting to trend in that direction for awhile, and the move is the perfect excuse to do it.
+I’m leaning towards more of the coastal/beachy style, which may not be the typical Midwest decor style, but I like it.
+I’ve been wanting to trend in that direction for awhile, so here we go.

 As I was looking through all sorts of artwork and declaring I liked almost all of them, I kept reminding myself I wanted to create a costal look in our house.
 That little reminder helped me stay focused in my search and not end up with a bunch of gorgeous artwork that would look random when paired together.